flairysky/secretsobservatory/posts/poem_preface.md

 Also, the word “mathematics” has nothing to do with numbers, as it comes from the ancient Greek mathema, meaning “that which is learned” or “what one gets to know.”

-Finally, as stated above, the poems potray my personal subjective perspective on mathematics, and so before we start, I should also mention that my way of doing mathematics was mainly influenced by Serge Lang, and secondly by the Artin family, in particular Emil Artin (Lang’s PhD supervisor) and Michael Artin (Yes, they are related, Michale is Emil’s son.).
+Finally, as stated above, the poems potray my personal subjective perspective on mathematics, and so before we start, I should also mention that my way of doing mathematics was mainly influenced by Serge Lang, and secondly by the Artin family, in particular Emil Artin[#2] and Michael Artin[#3].
 Thus, being one of the lucky people I could largly profit from Serge's algebraic mastery  and geotric intuition (probably comming from his physics background), which I hope I was able to at least partially acquire myself.

 <div class="grid grid-cols-1 md:grid-cols-2 gap-6 my-8">